 Visitors would pass by this place if they weren't looking for it since it's located down alley.
 One of our good friends, who is part owner of a restaurant we love here in the US, recommended this restaurant.
 This is not a place to miss.

 My husband and I got the seat in the window looking out onto the street which was absolutely gorgeous.
 It was the perfect setting for such a wonderful lunch.
 Once we got some menus I was shocked by the variety of food offered at the Lamb and the Flag.
 I'm a vegetarian, but my husband eats meat.
 There was something for everyone and we loved both our meals.
 He had the gourmet burger and I had a vegetarian sandwich with hummus, watercress and rocket.

 Such a great, hidden pub.
-Set back from the street in an alley in King's Cross, this is a great place to grab a pint with locals.
+Set back from the street in an alley in Covent Garden, this is a great place to grab a pint with locals.
 I went twice while I was in town to have a beer and chat.
 I'd just stand somewhere and would either casually enter a conversation or get approached by a buzzed Londoner.
 Friendly staff, good beer, dark wood, and clean restrooms.
 I love this place and will definitely frequent it again in future trips to London.

 On of the oldest pubs in London, The Lamb and Flag has been wetting the collective whistle of Covent Garden since 1623.
 As such it is a place rightly proud of its history and this is refelcted in the interior which is rustic and filled with interesting knick-knacks that keep your eyes darting about.
 There's something notalgic and almost romantic about The Lamb and Flag with the exception of the TV constantly tuned to sports channels.